Kojk-AI/deepstream-face-recognition/README.md

 3. Video output is a RTSP stream, which means that the Jetson Nano can be ran headless
 4. Detected objects are "person" and "face"
 5. Detected objects are tracked
-6. Face-recognition is done on the detected face, once per tracked face-id every X frames (to be set in the config file; 30 frames is the default)
+6. Face-recognition is done on the detected faces, once per tracked face-id every X frames (to be set in the config file; 30 frames is the default)

 It also features the following Deepstream python functions: